Student Voting Guide

 So, if you don’t have a WI driver license or one of the other acceptable IDs, know your options and look up your school today!

-Note: if you use a school-issued ID for voting, you must also present (or display electronically) at the polls a separate proof of enrollment document, such as an enrollment verification form, class schedule or tuition bill.
+Note: you can use a school-issued ID for voting that is expired.
+If you do present an expired student ID, you must also present (or display electronically) at the polls a separate proof of enrollment document, such as an enrollment verification form, class schedule, or tuition bill.

-For more information on Wisconsin’s voter photo ID requirement, visit: Bring It to the Ballot.
+For more information on Wisconsin’s photo ID requirement to vote, visit: Bring It to the Ballot.

 Never too early